kirinyoku/vlxck/README.md

 # Add a secret with a specific value
 vlxck add -n example.com -v yourpassword -c websites

-# Or generate a random password
+# Generate a random password with default settings (16 chars, letters only)
 vlxck add -n example.com -g -c websites

+# Generate a custom password (24 chars with symbols and digits)
+vlxck add -n example.com -gdsl 24 -c websites

+# Interactive mode (guided prompts)
+vlxck add -i
 ```

 Options:
-- `-n, --name`: Name/identifier for the secret (required)
+- `-n, --name`: Name/identifier for the secret (required in non-interactive mode)
-- `-v, --value`: The secret value (either this or --generate is required)
+- `-v, --value`: The secret value (either this or --generate is required in non-interactive mode)
-- `-g, --generate`: Generate a random password for the secret
+- `-g, --generate`: Generate a random password (overrides -v if both specified)
+- `-l, --length`: Length of the generated password (default: 16)
+- `-s, --symbols`: Include special characters in generated password
+- `-d, --digits`: Include digits in generated password
 - `-c, --category`: Category for organization (optional)

-Note: If both `--value` and `--generate` are specified, `--value` takes precedence.
+- `-i, --interactive`: Use interactive mode (overrides other flags)

+Password Generation Examples:
+- `-g`: 16-character letters-only password
+- `-gsd`: 16-character password with symbols and digits
+- `-gdsl 24`: 24-character password with digits and symbols
+- `-gsl 20`: 20-character password with symbols (no digits)

 ### Update an Existing Secret